syedamasoomanaqvii/syedamasomanaqvi.github.io/_pages/cv.md

 - Graduation with **High Merit** 2021
 - Placed on the **Dean's Honour List**, LUMS
 - Undergraduate Scholarship at LUMS, Lahore
-- Afiniti Scholarship for the Mathematics Department at LUMS, Lahore
+- Afiniti Limited Scholarship 2019

 ## Extra-curricular